SunnyMondal53778/DevQor/README.md

 ## 📈 Our Journey

 ```
-2018 ──────── Founded
+Dec 2025 ──── Founded
-              Started with a vision to revolutionize software development outsourcing.
+              Started with a vision to revolutionize software development

-2019 ──────── First Major Client
-              Secured our first enterprise client and delivered a transformative solution.
+              and deliver engineering excellence.

+Jan 2026 ──── The Beginning
+              Started our journey with 3 passionate friends united by
+              a shared dream.

-2020 ──────── Team Expansion
+Feb 2026 ──── Team Expansion
-              Grew to 15 talented engineers and opened our first overseas office.

-2021 ──────── Cloud Expertise
-              Became certified partners with AWS, Azure, and Google Cloud.

-2022 ──────── Industry Recognition
-              Named "Top Software Development Agency" by Tech Review.

-2023 ──────── Global Reach
-              Expanded to serve clients across 20+ countries worldwide.
+              Grew rapidly to 22 talented team members, building a strong
+              foundation for the future.
 ```

 ---